versionone/VersionOne.SDK.Experimental/GETTINGSTARTED.md

 *"What's possible?
 What is the simplest thing we could say in code, so that we'll be talking about something that's on the screen, instead of something that's ill-formed in our mind."*
 -- [Ward Cunningham](http://www.artima.com/intv/simplest3.html), inventor of Wiki technology and an original Agile Manifesto signatory.

 As an agile developer, you probably recognize that quote, or at least the sentiment.
 So, let's get started with the first task in programming with VersionOne.
+All browser examples are executed within Google Chrome, but should work in other browsers that jQuery supports as well.

 We're using the public VersionOne API Developer Playground server, but you can adapt these scripts to run against your own instance if you have one.